Mushroom compost is, in my opinion, one of the most over-hyped gardening products on garden shop shelves. Let us examine the data.

 There are also fungal infections that can wipe out a mushroom crop and require control by such chemicals as benomyl, thiabendazole and chlorothalonil.

 Naturally, if treated with any chemicals or having used any kind of artificial nutrient to create a composting action, mushroom compost will not qualify for use on certified organic farms.
+Some of these chemicals are what is termed "persistent" in that they do not break down quickly or under microbial action.

 Mushroom compost does not qualify for use on certified organic farms unless it too is certified.